 Another way of accelerating the benefits of agile is to make a support capability or set of learning tools available to everyone in the organisation.
-Whether it’s online training, conversation packs or coaching hubs, these enable people to immediately incorporate agility into their mindset and, importantly, self-serve in the way they think about applying agile to the way they work.
+Whether it’s online training, conversation packs or coaching hubs, these enable people to immediately incorporate agility into their mindset and, importantly, self-serve in the way they think about applying it to the way they work.
 There are bite-sized training platforms such as Pluralsight that support continuous learning, led by the employee.

-The outcomes of an agile workforce
+of an agile workforce

 Igniting the employee spirit

 This phase of companies transitioning at scale to agile coincides with the vision for employees to lead organisations into the next phase of growth.
 Neither agile nor organisational transformations should ‘happen’ to people.
 It’s a way of working which, coupled with the right mindset, is less likely to become obsolete or automated over time.

 It’s vital that Australia’s workforce is transformed quickly so it’s truly positive to see leadership accelerate the ambition to re-skill large numbers of our workforce.
 Availability of key skills is one of the top concerns for CEOs around the world – 77% say they are somewhat or extremely concerned about it.
 Agile is helping to build the skill sets that modern businesses so desperately need.

 The future of work

 The future worker is one that will have many jobs, switching industries, following a non-linear career path.
 This is what’s being established by agile: it forces you to form, do the job in a cross-skilled team and disband.